Note

 Gradient boosting estimator with ordinal encoding#

-Next, we create a pipeline that will treat categorical features as if they were ordered quantities, i.e. the categories will be encoded as 0, 1, 2, etc., and treated as continuous features.
+Next, we create a pipeline that treats categorical features as ordered quantities, i.e. the categories are encoded as 0, 1, 2, etc., and treated as continuous features.

 import numpy as np